bggardner/google-visualization-php/README.md

     - Create a class that extends the DataSource class
     - Instantiate the class in a file that accepts the HTTP GET request from the Google Chart
 - Useful stand-alone functions if using as an abstraction layer:
-    - DataSourceHelper::parseQuery($string) - Returns a Query object from $string
+    - `DataSourceHelper::parseQuery($string)` - Returns a Query object from $string
-    - MySqlPdoDataSourceHelper::executeQuery(Query $query, PDO $pdo, $tableNmae) - Returns a DataTable object by applying the query to a MySQL table
+    - `MySqlPdoDataSourceHelper::executeQuery(Query $query, PDO $pdo, $tableNmae)` - Returns a DataTable object by applying the query to a MySQL table
-    - DataSourceHelper::applyQuery(Query $query, DataTable $dataTable, $locale) - Returns a DataTable object by applying the query to a DataTable
+    - `DataSourceHelper::applyQuery(Query $query, DataTable $dataTable, $locale)` - Returns a DataTable object by applying the query to a DataTable

 Examples
 --------

-Query a table named "mytable" from a SQL database, using AutoloadByNamespace:
+Query a table named "mytable" from a SQL database, using `AutoloadByNamespace`:
 ```php
 <?php
   // Required to autoload the Google\Visualization\DataSource classes